Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Group actions on categories

 \vsp The following lemma is put here for future reference. \begin{lem} Let $\mCD\to \mCC$ be a morphism in $\mCH\mod$.
 Suppose the underlying functor $\mCD\to \mCC$ is fully faithful, then the induced functor $\mCD^\mCH \to \mCC^\mCH$ is also fully faithful, and the obvious functor $\mCD^\mCH \to \mCC^\mCH \mt_{\mCC} \mCD$ is an equivalence. \end{lem}

 \proof It follows from the cobar construction .
 [Lemma \ref{lem-inv-for-fully-faithful-functor}]

 \sssec{Change-of-base} Let $\mCH_S\to S$ be as before and $T\to S$ be a separated finite type scheme over $S$.
 Write $\mCH_T\to T$ for the base-change of $p_S$.
-This sub-subsection is devoted to the study of the relationships between taking invariance or coinvariance in $\mCH_S\mod$ and $\mCH_T\mod$.
+This sub-subsection is devoted to the study of the relationships between taking invariants or coinvariants in $\mCH_S\mod$ and $\mCH_T\mod$.

 \vsp Note that the projection map $\phi:\mCH_T\to\mCH_S$ is finitely presented, hence we have the functor $\phi^!_{\Dmod^*}:\Dmod^*(\mCH_S)\to \Dmod^*(\mCH_T)$.
 Thanks to the symmetric monoidal structure on